depilz/spinePlugin/README.md

 📈 Roadmap

-Here’s what’s coming next for the Solar2D Spine Plugin:
+Here’s what’s coming next for the Plugin:

 1. Properly Update Meshes: Resolve current crashes related to mesh updates.
 2. Platform Support:
 	•	Complete support for Android.
 	•	Complete support for Windows.
 3. Make it available for free in Solar2D plugin Marketplace
+4. Scripts to build the plugin easily
-	4. Interface to Animation Mix Times: Provide controls for managing animation transitions.
+5. Interface to Animation Mix Times: Provide controls for managing animation transitions.
-	5. Event Listeners: Implement event handling for interactive animations.
+6. Event Listeners: Implement event handling for interactive animations.
-	6. A More Robust Update Cycle: Enhance the update mechanism for better performance and reliability.
+7. A More Robust Update Cycle: Enhance the update mechanism for better performance and reliability.
-	7. Physics Controls: Integrate new physics features from Spine 4.2.
+8. Physics Controls: Integrate new physics features from Spine 4.2.
-	8. Draw the Meshes Using Solar’s Native API: Utilize Solar2D’s native drawing capabilities for improved performance.
+9. Draw the Meshes Using Solar’s Native API: Utilize Solar2D’s native drawing capabilities for improved performance.
-	9. Correct Memory Management: Optimize memory usage to prevent leaks and crashes.
+10. Correct Memory Management: Optimize memory usage to prevent leaks and crashes.
-	10. Interface to All Spine Utilities: Provide access to the full range of Spine utilities for comprehensive animation control.
+11. Interface to All Spine Utilities: Provide access to the full range of Spine utilities for comprehensive animation control.
-  11. Add sample project.
+12. Add sample project.
-  12. Add documentation.
+13. Add documentation.
-  13. Implement spine injections
+14. Implement spine injections